sheyijojo/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Create Docker File for the frontend
 create DockerFile here: `frontend-react-js/Dockerfile`

-## conterize the frontend with docker
+## contenarize the frontend with docker

+## Create Docker file for frontend
 ```sh
 FROM node:16.18